RyanCheng98153/QC-CNN-hackathon/README.md

 ## Introduction
 Welcome to the Quantum-Classical CNN Hybrid Model!
 This QCCNN model is splitted into two parts as below.

-## The Quantum filter Overview
+## The Model Overview
-With four qubits, we start our Quantum filter(Quanv2d).
+With four qubits, we start our Quantum filter.
 First, we use **angle encoding(RZ, RY)** to transform data into quantum state.
-And then we use **one-to-one stabilizer** to reduce the error flip bits,
+And then we use **one-to-one stabilizer** to reduce the error flip bits.
+After the quantum layer, an 2-d array will be sent into our CNN model.

 ### Key Features:
-- **Quantum Filter**: Quantum noise is noise arising from the indeterminate state, out model is assumed to reduce this noise.
+- **Quantum Filter**: Quantum noise is noise arising from the indeterminate state, our model is expected to reduce this noise.
 - **Hybrid Integration**: Seamlessly integrates quantum computations with classical processes.

 ### Hardware Requirements: